Strange things were said to happen on Creed Field.

 "Oh God, that's awful," Esme said.
 "Why didn't you say anything?"

 "I thought you knew.
-But if this place is haunted, maybe that's the reason why."
+Figured if this place is haunted, that's the reason why."

 "Maybe."
 Geoff looked out at the expanse still ahead of him.
 Just fifty yards.
 Wasn't really that much when you looked at it.
 But still… Knowing someone's life ended on this very field… No wonder it was abandoned.
 How could anybody play here again?
 "Maybe we should go back."

 "Oh no you don't," Esme said, starting to walk again toward the goal.
 "Not after you spent all week hyping this up.
 What's the matter?
 Afraid something'll jump out and yell 'Boo!'?"

 "It's not that!"
 Geoff saw Ira trailing behind his sister and shot out after them.
 "I—I just kinda wonder if maybe this is… disrespectful."